Business entities in Australia

 - Partnerships are usually tax transparent, in the sense that the income derived through the partnership is not taxable at the “corporate” level but as personal business income of the partners themselves.
 The partnership however is still subject to standard GST and employer registrations;

-- Best uses: due to the unlimited liability of the partners, a partnership is a good entity to raise corporate finance with banks, as it is considered as an entity less prone to credit risk, provided of course the general partners can provide evidence they have sufficient collateral for the requested loan.
+- Best uses for an Australian LLP: due to the unlimited liability of the partners, a partnership is a good entity to raise corporate finance with banks, provided the general partners have sufficient collateral for the requested loan.

 - Registration of a public company in Australia follows similar requirements and requirements to those applying to a proprietary company.
-The main differences are i) the need to appoint at least three directors, amongst whom two resident directors (instead of one) and ii) the obligation for the financial statements to get audited (while proprietary companies can benefit from the small business exemption;
+The main differences are i) the need to appoint at least three directors, amongst whom two resident directors (instead of one) and ii) the obligation for the financial statements to get audited (while proprietary companies can benefit from the SMEs exemption);

-- Best uses: The Australian public company is usually used by group of businessmen who do not knew each other well want to do business in Australia while making sure that the management represents all parties and the financial statements represent a fair summary of the company’s profits and losses.
+- Best uses for an Australian PLC: The Australian public company is usually used by group of businessmen who want to do business in Australia while making sure that the management represents all parties and the financial statements represent a fair summary of the company’s profits and losses.
 Such entity is also required before an eventual IPO on the Australian Stock Exchange.